void-linux/void-linux.github.io/faq/index.markdown

 $ chsh -s /bin/bash <user name>
 ```

+Make sure to use the same path to the shell as its in `/etc/shells` or listed by the `chsh(1)` list command.

-A list of available shells can be retrieved with the `chsh(1)` list command.
+A list of available installed shells can be retrieved with the `chsh(1)` list command.

 ```
 $ chsh -l